ycpcs/cs370-fall2020/labs/lab05.md

 - Add code to **display()** to clear the depth buffer via the **GL\_DEPTH\_BUFFER\_BIT** flag.
 What happens if you forget to do this?

-- Add code to **build\_geometry()** to initialize the **indices[]** array for all six faces based on the provided vertices which are shown in the figure below. **Hint:** You will need two triangles (with proper orientation) for each of the six faces, thus there should be 24 indices.
-Had we used separate vertices for each face, we would have used **three times** the amount of memory for the vertex buffer.
+- Add code to **build\_geometry()** to initialize the **indices[]** array for all six faces based on the provided vertices which are shown in the figure below. **Hint:** You will need two triangles (with proper orientation) for each of the six faces, thus there should be 36 indices.
+Had we used separate vertices for each face, we would have used more than **three times** the amount of memory for the vertex buffer.

 > <img src="images/lab05/cubevert.png" alt="Cube Vertices" height="200"/>